Skip to main content

 This risk is amplified by the use of Application Programming Interfaces (APIs), the digital intermediaries that allow different software systems to communicate with each other.
 Insecure APIs are a common vulnerability in the app ecosystem.
 An improperly secured API could allow an attacker to request and receive large amounts of user data, or even to modify user records.

-For example, a vulnerability in the API that connects your wellness platform to a nutrition app could potentially allow an attacker to access the of every user who has linked those two services.
+For example, a vulnerability in the API that connects your wellness platform to a nutrition app could potentially allow an attacker to access the health data of every user who has linked those two services.
 This creates a systemic risk that extends far beyond your individual security practices.

 Furthermore, the privacy policies of these third-party apps may be vastly different from the platform you trust.
 A third-party app may claim the right to sell your data to advertisers or data brokers, even if the primary wellness platform does not.